 903.2 Where required.
-Notwithstanding the provisions of 903.1.2 through 903.1.7 and 903.2.1 through 903.2.12 an approved automatic fire sprinkler system shall be installed in Buildings and Structures as follows:
+Notwithstanding the provisions of 903.1.2 through 903.1.7 and 903.2.1 through 903.2.12 an approved automatic fire sprinkler system shall be installed in buildings and structures as follows: Approved automatic sprinkler systems in new buildings and structures shall be provided in the locations described in Sections 903.2.1 through 903.2.12.

-- An automatic fire sprinkler system shall be installed in all New Buildings.
-Exceptions: - A. Group U Occupancies when approved by the Fire Code Official. - B. Small agricultural produce stands as defined and constructed in accordance with the current edition of the Ventura County Building Code (VCBC) which comply with all of the following: - 1.
-Floor area of the Structure does not exceed 400 square feet - 2.
-Separated from other Buildings a minimum of 30 feet - C. Picnic and lunch shelter Structures which comply with all of the following: - 1.
+1. An automatic fire sprinkler system shall be installed in all new buildings.

+- A. Group U Occupancies when approved by the fire code official. - B. Small agricultural produce stands as defined and constructed in accordance with the current edition of the Ventura County Building Code (VCBC) which comply with all of the following: - 1.
+Floor area of the structure does not exceed 400 square feet - 2.
+Separated from other buildings a minimum of 30 feet - C. Picnic and lunch shelter structures which comply with all of the following: - 1.
 Use is defined as a Group A, Division 2 or 3 Occupancy by the Building Department - 2.
-Shall not exceed 1,500 square feet of floor area for an A-2 Occupancy or 4,500 square feet for an A-3 Occupancy - 3.
-Separated from other Buildings a minimum of 30 feet - 4.
-Only picnic tables and chairs are located underneath the shelter - Shall not have any enclosed space underneath the shelter covering - 6.
+Shall not exceed 1,500 square feet of floor area for an A-2 Occupancy or 4,500 square feet for an A-3 Occupancy

+- 3. Separated from other buildings a minimum of 30 feet - 4.
+Only picnic tables and chairs are located underneath the shelter - 5.
+Shall not have any enclosed space underneath the shelter covering - 6.
 Shall be located at grade level around the entire shelter - 7.
-Open on all sides from finished grade to a height of 10 feet above finished grade - 8.
-Structural columns and other architectural features may not obstruct more than 10% of the opening length around the Structure

-- Shall have no obstructions that will hinder egress within 10 feet of the exterior perimeter of the shelter for a distance of 75% of the opening length around the shelter - 10.
+Open on all sides from finished grade to a height of 10 feet above finished grade - Structural columns and other architectural features may not obstruct more than 10% of the opening length around the structure - Shall have no obstructions that will hinder egress within 10 feet of the exterior perimeter of the shelter for a distance of 75% of the opening length around the shelter - 10.
 A food preparation surface area may be located along one opening, but shall not obstruct more than 20 feet or 10% of the opening length, whichever is less - 11.
 May be constructed of any materials allowed by the California Building Code (CBC) - 12.
-Any roof covering shall be non-combustible if not an open trellis style shelter. - D. S-2 Carport Structures which comply with all of the following: - Buildings or Structures shall be freestanding and legally separated from all other Buildings or uses - 2.
-Building shall be constructed of non-Combustible Materials - 3.
-Fire apparatus access shall extend to within 25 feet of all portions of the interior of the Carport as measured by an approved route around the exterior of the Building or Structure - 2.
-An approved automatic fire sprinkler system shall be installed in Buildings or Structures with additions as determined by the following: - A. Additions to legally existing Group R-3 Occupancies, inclusive of attached Group U Occupancies where the addition is both greater than 1,000 square feet and greater than 50% of the existing legal Gross Square Feet of the Structure - B. All occupancies other than Group R-3, where an addition is greater than 25% of the legally existing floor area of the Structure - Exception: Group U Occupancies when approved by the Fire Code Official - C. Where additions to Existing Buildings or Structures increase the allowable area beyond that permissible in Section 903.2.1 through 903.2.12 for non-sprinklered Buildings - 3.
+Any roof covering shall be non-combustible if not an open trellis style shelter. - D. S-2 carport structures which comply with all of the following: - 1.
+Buildings or structures shall be freestanding and legally separated from all other buildings or uses - 2.
+Building shall be constructed of non-combustible materials - 3.
+Fire apparatus access shall extend to within 25 feet of all portions of the interior of the carport as measured by an approved route around the exterior of the building or structure - An approved automatic fire sprinkler system shall be installed in buildings or structures with additions as determined by the following: - A. Additions to legally existing Group R-3 Occupancies, inclusive of attached Group U Occupancies where the addition is both greater than 1,000 square feet and greater than 50% of the existing legal gross square feet of the structure - B. All occupancies other than Group R-3, where an addition is greater than 25% of the legally existing floor area of the structure - Exception: Group U Occupancies when approved by the fire code official

+- C. Where additions to existing buildings or structures increase the allowable area beyond that permissible in Section 903.2.1 through 903.2.12 for non-sprinklered buildings - 3.
 Change of use shall require fire sprinklers in accordance with Sections 903.2.1 through 903.2.12.